 North Warwickshire road closures: dozens for motorists to avoid over the next fortnight

-And 11 of them are expected to cause moderate delays – with drivers facing holdups of between 10 and 30 minutes.
+And 10 of them are expected to cause delays of between 10 and 30 minutes.

 Advertisement